-The following table provides information as of December 31, 2016, with respect to shares of the Company's common stock that may be issued under its existing equity compensation plans:
+The following table provides information as of December 31, 2017, with respect to shares of the Company's common stock that may be issued under its existing equity compensation plans:

-Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (1) (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders (2) 2011 Equity Incentive Plan(3) 957,035 3.35 2015 Equity Incentive Plan 1,003,753 13.30 312,443 2015 Employee Stock Purchase Plan - 261,840 Equity compensation plans not approved by stockholders Inducement Awards (4) 62,690 6.18 437,310
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (1) (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders (2) (1)(1) 2011 Equity Incentive Plan(3) 900,706 3.50 2015 Equity Incentive Plan 1,582,100 9.09 306,013 2015 Employee Stock Purchase Plan 378,367 Equity compensation plans not approved by stockholders

-(1) The weighted average exercise price does not take into account the shares subject to outstanding RSUs which have no exercise price.

-(2) For a description of our equity compensation plans, see above under "Equity Benefit Plans."

-(3) Effective as of January 29, 2015, no additional awards will be granted under the 2011 plan, and all awards granted under the 2011 plan that are repurchased, forfeited, expire, are cancelled or otherwise not issued will become available for grant under the 2015 plan in accordance with its terms.
-(4) In Dependent 2015, the 2015 plan are smoothed to allow an additional 500,000 planes of asymptotic terms are additional for grant under the 2015 plan in accordance with its terms.

-(4) In December 2015, the 2015 plan was amended to allow an additional 500,000 shares of common stock to be used exclusively for the grant of awards as a material inducement for individuals to commence employment with us in compliance with NASDAQ Listing Rule 5635(c)(4).
+- (1) The weighted average exercise price does not take into account the shares subject to outstanding RSUs which have no exercise price. - (2) For a description of our equity compensation plans, see above under "Equity Benefit Plans." - (3) Effective as of January 29, 2015, no additional awards will be granted under the 2011 plan, and all awards granted under the 2011 plan that are repurchased, forfeited, expire, are cancelled or otherwise not issued will become available for grant under the 2015 plan in accordance with its terms. - (4) The 2015 plan allows an additional 500,000 shares of common stock to be used exclusively for the grant of awards as a material inducement for individuals to commence employment with us in compliance with NASDAQ Listing Rule 5635(c)(4).